 Still, I continued to OM once or twice a week.
 Once I gained courage to have that much and got comfortable with feeling more, I increased my OMs.
 I noticed I was gradually feeling more and acclimating to the idea of that being a good thing and not dangerous.
 It was okay to tap into emotions and not always be in control.
 I continued my OM practice and about six months ago I finally got in touch with my ability to receive.

 I had this idea that my orgasm was going out into the room.
 I was in my head, trying to be orgasmic for my strokers.
-Then, during an intense weekend of OMing, I felt a lot of sadness and realized I needed to take in the nourishment of the orgasmic energy for myself.
-In that moment, I felt the energy move through my body, watch it go out, turn, and come back in.
+Then, during an intense weekend of OMing, I felt a lot of sadness, even desperation.
+In that moment, I felt the energy move through my body, go out, turn, and come back in.
 It was like my body said, 'I don’t know what you’re doing, but I’m doing THIS.'
-It was as if, in spite of myself, my body started to thaw from a deep freeze.
+It was as if, in spite of myself, my body started to take in the deep healing healing.

 As the energy rushed through me, a flood of feelings released.
-It’s like I had thawed a certain amount, reached a plateau, then suddenly, I was a beginner again.
-It was like I’d hit a whole new level of dense emotional stickiness that wanted to open, but I felt very confronted by it.
+As if I had thawed a certain amount, reached a plateau, then suddenly, I was a beginner again.
+It was like I’d hit a whole new level of dense emotional stickiness that wanted to open.
 I tried to avoid feelings of overwhelm, shock, or out of control that were coming up.
 I knew I needed to simply experience those feelings and not judge them.

 That was a really big turning point for me.
 I made my way through it by staying present during the OMs and feeling into whatever came up.
 Then the magic really started.
 Not only was I able to hold exquisite attention on another person, but I started loving it.